-At the conclusion of the presentation, the following regular motion was moved and seconded -
+At the conclusion of the presentation, the following regular motion was moved and seconded - also a discussion about including accessibility services under accommodations.
+A request was made to explicitly add "and accessibility services" to the proposal.

 THAT the Fall Study Break and Winter Reading Week regulations, as described in Report 3767 Revised, be approved effective immediately.